-John Paul Jones (1747-1792) – America’s greatest Revolutionary naval commander and founder of America’s naval tradition, John Paul Jones hailed from Scotland.
+America’s greatest Revolutionary naval commander and founder of America’s naval tradition, John Paul Jones, hailed from Scotland.
 He was born simply John Paul on July 6, 1747, to John Paul and Jean Duff Paul on the estate of Arbigland near Kirkcudbright, Scotland, where his father worked as a gardener.

 Having long been protected by the powerful British navy, America began the Revolutionary War without naval power of any kind.
 Congress acted quickly to convert merchant ships to ships of war and to begin building new ships for the navy.
-With his sea-going background and the support of a North Carolina congressman, Jones was quick to see service.
-After briefly serving as second in command of the Alfred, Jones in May 1776 took command of the sloop Providence, which mounted 21 guns.
+Jones was quick to see service with his sea-going background and the support of a North Carolina congressman.
+After briefly serving as second in command of the Alfred, Jones, in May 1776, took command of the sloop Providence, which mounted 21 guns.
 Jones soon captured 16 British vessels on a single cruise.

 After three hours of maneuvering, the Bonhomme Richard rammed the Serapis, and Jones tied the two ships together.
 They poured deadly cannon fire into each other for two hours.
 When the British captain, Richard Pearson, asked if the Americans were ready to surrender, Jones roared back, “I have not yet begun to fight!”

 History has often glossed over Jones and his contribution to the American Revolution due in part to controversial aspects of his life.
-In addition to being a foreign-born soldier for hire and therefore a perpetual outsider, some modern historians are quick to point out that despite his disgust at the slave trade he made a fortune as a slave ship owner.
-Among other controversial aspects, he was known to be braggadocios, and according to some, many of his friends had shunned him in the end.
+In addition to being a foreign-born soldier for hire and, therefore, a perpetual outsider, some modern historians are quick to point out that despite his disgust at the slave trade, he made a fortune as a slave ship owner.
+Among other controversial aspects, he was known to be braggadocious; according to some, many of his friends shunned him in the end.

-Despite the controversies, and the ‘small part’ the Continental Navy played in the American Revolution, in the early 1900’s, President Theodore Roosevelt convinced Congress to fund relocating Jones burial to America.
-And so, more than a century after his death, his remains were returned to the United States and placed in a magnificent sarcophagus in the chapel of the Naval Academy in Annapolis, Maryland.
+Despite the controversies and the ‘small part’ the Continental Navy played in the American Revolution, in the early 1900s, President Theodore Roosevelt convinced Congress to fund relocating Jones’ burial to America.
+And so, more than a century after his death, his remains were returned to the United States and were placed in a magnificent sarcophagus in the chapel of the Naval Academy in Annapolis, Maryland.
 His tomb has become a shrine to this founding father of the United States Navy.